By: William C. Head, Award-Winning Reckless Driving GA Lawyer and Criminal Defense Attorney Near Me in Metro Atlanta

 c. (in a few jurisdictions) through being a repeat offender, with prior convictions, as defined by state law.
 Reckless driving Virginia laws have some of the nation’s toughest laws on reckless driving.

 Punishment for a felony is typically defined as being a crime with more than one year in state prison, in most states.
-Most laws allow for this to be probated unless death or serious injury are part of the felony case.
+Most laws allow for this to be probated unless death or serious injury is part of the felony case.

 In most states, the criminal charge of RD is a serious misdemeanor, even for a first-time reckless driving.
 A misdemeanor is punishable by up to 12 months in jail or on probation.

-As to collateral punishment, such as loss of driver’s license of rehabilitation requirements, to be able to drive again, each state dictates those rules.
+As to collateral punishment, such as loss of driver’s license or rehabilitation requirements, to be able to drive again, each state dictates those rules.
 For example, a second DUI in South Carolina causes license suspension, but not in Georgia or Florida.
 Plus, a few states (like California) have a “wet reckless” law that suspends the driver’s right to drive, when a DUI is reduced to RD in CA.

 Driving in “reckless disregard for persons or property” is part of most states’ laws.
 The intentionally vague language allows a police officer to “paint a picture” for a jury, as to the manner that the driver disregarded the safety of one or more people, or property, by the driving conduct observed.

 Sometimes, citizens who saw the dangerous driving conduct on the roadway make the best state witnesses.
-He or she can give details of what is wreckless driving, for this accused motorist.
+He or she can give details of what is reckless driving, for this accused motorist.

 Except in about 5% to 10% of all Georgia DUI cases, getting a DUI dismissed is unlikely.
-This is question of obtaining a reduction from a driving under the influence charge necessitates a state-by-state analysis.
+This question of obtaining a reduction in driving under the influence charge necessitates a state-by-state analysis.
 So, asking a DUI attorney, “Can you get a DUI reduced to reckless driving?” cannot be simply answered.